-Until the leak is repaired, place a container under the leak to protect your New Home.
+Until the leak is repaired, place a container under the leak to protect your home.
 Contact your Builder if a construction defect appears to be the cause.

 In emergency roof situations, contact your Builder promptly.
-The roofer for the home may also provide assistance; refer to Appendix "F", Trade and Supplier List.
+The Roofer for the home may also provide assistance; refer to Appendix "J", Trade and Supplier List.